JkHz/namethatpup/README.md

 ### Bonus Step: Replace dummy data with real data

-* Use the provided function in /lib/getPups.js to issue a GET request to the Dog API (https://dog.ceo/dog-api/)
+* Use the provided function in /lib/getPups.js to issue a GET request to the [Dog API](https://dog.ceo/dog-api/)

 * Replace the examplePupData with the data received from the API call.

 * When completed, a page refresh should render 5 new pup images.

-# namethatpup